-4.3.2.4 Convergence criteria The iteration process is stopped when the decrease in J between iterations, $\delta J_n$ is so small as to be negligible or when the number of iterations reaches a maximum threshold defined at the beginning of the inversion.
+4.3.2.4 Convergence criteria The iteration process is stopped when the decrease in J between iterations, $\delta J_n$ is so small as to be negligible or when the number of iterations reaches a maximum threshold defined at the begining of the inversion.

-4.3.3 Quality control
+4.3.3 Quality Indicator

-The quality of the retrieval depends on several factors related to the dependency of the signal on the variables to retrieved and to the inversion process.
-The following fields are considered for the quality control:
+The Quality Indicator provides an indication on the reliability of the retrieved solution.
+This Quality Indicator depends on several factors depending on the sensitivity of the state variable to the observed signal and to the efficiency of the inversion process.
+The following parameters are considered for the quality control: